thenexthub/Codira/docs/HighLevelSILOptimizations.rst

 Cloning code from the standard library
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The Swift compiler can copy code from the standard library into the
+The Codira compiler can copy code from the standard library into the
 application for functions marked @inlinable.
 This allows the optimizer to
 inline calls from the stdlib and improve the performance of code that uses
 common operators such as '+=' or basic containers such as Array.
 However,